Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 6. Detect and Resolve Duplicates

 Duplicate records can distort analysis and lead to incorrect conclusions.
 Detecting and resolving duplicates is a meticulous process that involves implementing techniques such as fuzzy matching algorithms, unique identifiers, or manual review.
-Furthermore, duplicate management should not be a one-time effort; it should be an ongoing practice as new data is added.
+Furthermore, duplicate management should not be a one-time effort but an ongoing practice as new data is added.
 By maintaining a vigilant stance against duplicates, organisations can prevent data bloat and maintain data quality over time.

 7. Outlier Detection and Treatment